postmanlabs/postman-code-examples/README.md

 ### Exploring APIs

-**How it works**: The agent uses MCP tool calls to navigate Postman's API network.
-For public APIs, it typically starts by searching for relevant requests with `searchPostmanElements`, then drills down using `getWorkspace` to see available collections, `getCollectionMap` to understand collection structure and read top-level documentation, `getCollectionFolder` to access folder-level docs, and `getCollectionRequest` / `getCollectionResponse` to inspect specific endpoints and example payloads.
-For internal APIs, it starts with `getWorkspaces` to list workspaces in your account or organization.
-This lets the agent answer questions by reading actual request definitions and documentation directly from Postman.
+See how the agent navigates Postman's API network to answer questions about APIs—reading actual request definitions and documentation directly from collections.
+Key tools: `searchPostmanElements`, `getWorkspaces`, `getCollectionMap`, `getCollectionRequest`, `getCollectionResponse`.

 #### Public